openSUSE/pdfcompare2docker/README.md

 (Other options of the script are explained by the tool itself, using `docker-compose run pdfcompare --help`.)

+NOTE: If one of the PDFs you want to diff has an appended `.old` or a date like `-20220209` (for example, `MyBook.pdf-20220209`) this causes `pdfcompare` to mark all content as changed.
+Make sure the PDFs to compare end in `.pdf` only.

 ## References

 * For the container image itself, see [Docker Hub](https://hub.docker.com/r/susedoc/pdfcompare).